pplonski/data-science-portfolio/README.md

 - [CSV preview](https://github.com/pplonski/data-science-portfolio/blob/main/csv_preview.ipynb) - it accepts a CSV file and display it,
 - [Show image](https://github.com/pplonski/data-science-portfolio/blob/main/show_image_notebook.ipynb) - it accpets image file and display it.

+:warning: The GitHub is not displaying the **RAW** cells when preview to notebooks in GitHub.
+It is the best to clone the repo and open it in Jupyter Notebook/Lab.

 ### :computer: Demo

 Demo is running at Heroku free dyno at http://piotr-data-science-portfolio.herokuapp.com.